 At Bloomscape, we’re excited to ship festive Norfolk pines to holiday lovers across the country.
 Read on to learn more about this slow-growing plant, the benefits of opting for a living Christmas tree, and of course, how to care for it when temperatures rise and Ol’ Saint Nick is back at the North Pole.

 Benefits Of A Living Christmas Tree

 This year, instead of heading out and chopping down a tree, consider adopting a new living tree into the family.
 Living trees such as the Norfolk pine Christmas tree can be delivered right to your door with Bloomscape.

 You can choose between a smaller Tabletop Norfolk Pine that will be about 18-24″ tall upon arrival, or you can start off with a larger Norfolk Pine Tree that is about 46-58″ tall upon arrival.
 Both options will grow to be about 7 feet tall or more in the right conditions.

-Some of the main benefits of opting for a living Christmas tree instead of a cut Christmas tree are:
+Some of the main benefits of opting for a living Christmas tree instead of a cut or artificial Christmas tree are: